Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events

-The architecture for $\ff$ is tailored from the ground up to the unique properties of event data.
-The hash-encoder $\varphi$ in \cref{eq:ff} can be computed asynchronously and quickly for every event (even without a GPU).
-Averaging across time and the focal loss in the training objective makes the learned basis in the hash-encoder resilient to noise.
-The $\ff$ architecture exploits sparsity because it only executes on events. \footnote{Our current implementation uses dense 2D convolutional layers.
-This is because dense convolutions in PyTorch are slightly faster than sparse convolutions; we expect this to change very soon.} $\ff$ is a multi-channel image representing all events in a given spatiotemporal volume.
-We should emphasize three properties.
-First, $\ff(t, u)$ can be queried at any time $t$.
-It is a continuous-time representation, which makes it very useful for tasks such as optical flow and depth estimation (and related ones such as estimating the time-to-collision).
-Although we did not implement this here, $\ff$ can be updated incrementally after each event with some bookkeeping.
-Second, a large majority of computer vision algorithms and architectures are designed for three-channel images.
-In contrast to many existing event representations, $\ff$ can be plugged into any of these existing approaches.
-As we showed in this paper, in many cases, deep networks trained on RGB data can be fine-tuned to use events with $\ff$.
+$\ff$ has a few unique properties compared to existing event representations.
+Our architecture exploits sparsity because it only executes on events.
+The hash-encoder can be computed asynchronously for every event.
+Averaging in time and focal loss in the training objective makes $\ff$ resilient to noise. $\ff$ can be queried at any time, which makes it very useful for robot autonomy.
+A large majority of computer vision algorithms and architectures are designed for three-channel images.
+As we showed, $\ff$ can be plugged directly into any of these approaches.
+Deep networks trained on RGB data can be easily fine-tuned to use events with $\ff$.